 Umpires select their own games to work via WMLL’s online Arbiter scheduling system (within established limits).
 Umpires should arrive at least 15 minutes before the scheduled game time and must have on all equipment and be ready to start the game at the scheduled time.
-Continued reduction of umpire “no shows” will again be a major focus.
 If an umpire fails to show up for a scheduled game, they have 48 hours to provide a credible reason.
 Failure to do so will result in a restriction on that umpire’s ability to sign up to umpire games in the future.

 Uniform & Equipment

-Umpires must dress appropriately and look professional – including wearing an official WMLL Umpire t-shirt (available at the concession stand for $5).
-Male umpires must wear a protective cup.
+Umpires must dress appropriately and look professional – including wearing an official WMLL Umpire shirt (available at the concession stand for $5) & closed toe shoes.
+Male umpires must also wear a protective cup when working behind the plate.
 All other protective equipment (mask, chest protectors, and shin guards) will be provided for use at games by WMLL.
 Umpires must bring their own ball/strike counter (available at the concessions stand for $2), watch, and pencil or pen to every game & must pick up a game card in the concession stand before heading to their field.

 Understanding Rules & Safety Plan